Cold email mistakes to avoid if you wanna get more replies

 • the sales-y image catches the attention much more than the text itself

-• it feels and looks unpersonal which makes prospects feel like it’s an automated email sent in a bulk
+• it feels and looks impersonal, which makes prospects feel like it’s an automated email sent in bulk

-If you wanna boost your chances to get replies to your cold emails, you might wanna pick this design instead:
+If you wanna boost your chances of getting replies to your cold emails, you might wanna pick this design instead:

 good example of clean email design